donnybrilliant/invoice-manager/README.md

 3. The PDF will be generated with your selected template
 4. Includes your company logo and branding

+### Sending Invoices via Email

+1. Open an invoice
+2. Click **Send Email** button
+3. Enter recipient email address
+4. Optionally add a custom message
+5. Click **Send** - the invoice PDF will be attached automatically
+6. Email templates match your selected invoice template style
+7. Invoices are automatically marked as "sent" with the current date

 ### Exporting EHF (Electronic Invoice Format)

 1. Open an invoice